MetaMask/snaps/packages/snaps-jest/README.md

 ### Install a snap

-`@metamask/snaps-jest` exposes a `installSnap` function that can be used to install a snap in the browser.
+`@metamask/snaps-jest` exposes a `installSnap` function that can be used to install a snap in the execution environment.
 It's recommended to use this function in each test, to ensure that each test starts with a clean slate.

 By default, if the built-in server is enabled, it will install the snap from the built-in server.
 Otherwise, you must specify a snap ID to install.